Magdalena Gessler: Biography

+She was born in Komorów.
+She is the daughter of Mirosław Ikonowicz, a former correspondent for the Polish Press Agency, and Olga (née Łucek) (1931-2001), who worked as an audio director at Polish Radio.
+Her mother was of Russian descent and her father came from Vilnius.
+Her paternal grandmother was of Italian descent and her paternal grandfather's family originated from the Balkans.

+Due to her mother's poor health suffering from tuberculosis at birth, she was placed in the care of her grandparents, confectioners Irena and Leon Łucek, who lived in Komorów.
+She then lived with her family in Warsaw's Muranów district.
+Due to the nature of her father's work, she lived in Sofia from 1956 to 1959 and in Havana from 1963 to 1967.
+She has a younger brother, Piotr, who is a politician, lawyer and journalist.
+Her godfather was Ryszard Kapuscinski, a family friend.

+In 1972 Gessler settled in Madrid, where she graduated from the Royal Academy of Fine Arts.

 She published three cookbooks: Kuchnia moja pasja (2005), Kocham gotować – Magdy Gessler przepis na życie (2007) and Kuchenne Rewolucje.
 Przepisy Magdy Gessler (2012).
 She has also published articles in the Wprost and Newsweek magazines.
 Since 2010, she has been presenting the Kuchenne rewolucje programme, which has brought her great popularity in Poland.
 Since 2012, she has served as a judge on the Polish edition of MasterChef talent show.
 In 2016 and 2019, she made guest appearances on the MasterChef Junior Polska show.

 In 2019, she was a host of the Odkrycia Magdy Gessler programme aired on Food Network TV channel.
 She appeared on popular TV shows such as Niania (2008) and Na Wspólnej (2014), the Polish trailer of Netflix comedy-drama Orange Is the New Black (2018) as well as Big Brother (2019).
 She also appeared in a reality TV show Starsza Pani musi fiknąć in 2019.

 In 2021, she published her autobiography entitled Magda.

 Her restaurants include: Zielnik Cafe, U Fukiera, Słodki...
 Słony, Ale Gloria, Venezia, Jadka (all in Warsaw), Polka in Żelazowa Wola, Kryształowa in Katowice and Santo Porto in Gdynia.